elm/editor-plugins/performance-table.md

 My computer happens to have 4GB of RAM and two cores actually, but the idea here is that many people getting started with Elm are not professional developers.
 They may be working from a computer lab at school or from a laptop they got to work on group assignments and receive email.

-Making these costs transparent will help these folks!
+I think making these costs transparent will ultimately make things nicer for these folks.

 <br>